-The College's Student Rules and Responsibilities (provided at enrolment and outlined on page 3 of the Student Planner) sets out the behavioural expectations of all members in our school community.
+The College's Student Rules and Responsibilities (provided at enrolment) sets out the behavioural expectations of all members in our school community.
 It respects the diversity of individuals and addresses the shared responsibilities of all members in building safe and respectful school communities.